dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

 {>> Also, you need to introduce the operations of each monad here.
 Like "get" and "set" for the state monad.
 You refer to them in the section on monad transformers. <<}

 * The next example is the $State$ monad for stateful computations.
-Since in most functional languages immutability is encouraged by default, the usual technique to deal with {== mutable state ==}{>> But the state monad doesn't really give us *mutable* state, does it? <<} is to pass the state around as function arguments.
+Since in most functional languages immutability is encouraged by default, the usual technique to deal with state is to pass it around as function arguments.
 One of the possible $State$ monad implementations pretty much makes this technique implicit.
 Here is such an implementation in Haskell:

     ~~~{.haskell}
     newtype State s a = State (s -> (a, s))